mendix/docs/content/refguide/change-object.md

 #### 3.2.1 Commit

 Commit defines the way the object is committed.
+See the section [How Commits Work](#how-commits-work) in *Commit Object(s)* for more information on committing.

 | Option | Description |
 | --- | --- |